robinmanuelthiel/xamarinworkshop/04 Speaker App with Xamarin.Forms/README.md

 }
 ```

-This is quite simple and just defines, that we are expecting two async methods from a service, that implements this interface: One for providing a list of speakers and one for the sessions.
+This is quite simple and just defines, that we are expecting two asynchronous methods from a service, that implements this interface: One for providing a list of speakers and one for the sessions.

-For the moment we are good with simple HTTP calls and can create a new class called `HttpConferenceService`, wich implements the `IConferenceService` interface in the Frontend project.
+For the moment, we are good with simple HTTP calls and can create a new class called `HttpConferenceService`, wich implements the `IConferenceService` interface in the Frontend project.
 Inside, we should define two async methods that return a list of speakers and sessions and call them `GetSessionsAsync` and `GetSpeakersAsync`.
-We define these classes as async, because we don't know how long the server connection might take.
+We define these classes as asynchronous, because we don't know how long the server connection might take.
 To not block the UI thread, we can run them on a separate thread easily by defining them as `async`.

-> **Hint:** In C#, you can easily let methods run on a separate thread by defining their execution asyncronously with the `async` keyword.
+> **Hint:** In C#, you can easily let methods run on a separate thread by defining their execution asynchronously with the `async` keyword.
 These methods have to return a `Task` or `Task<WithReturnType>` then.
 You can call the method using the `await` keyword.

 ```csharp
 public class HttpConferenceService